 What Kind Of Apple To Use In This Slow Cooker Apple Butter Recipe

 “Find a farm stand that sells local apples and buy a bushel.
 I love Arkansas Blacks, but you can use any good firm apple that you find.”
 That’s a plea from chef Hugh Acheson—and us—to buy local heirloom apples for this slow cooker apple butter.

-The Southern legend—we’re talking about Acheson—has a lot more to say on the topic. “’The apple of my eye’ means something that you are enamored with and in awe of, something worthy of your love.
+The Southern legend—Acheson, not heirloom apples—has a lot more to say on the topic. “’The apple of my eye’ means something that you are enamored with and in awe of, something worthy of your love.
 And indeed, for me, apples from Northeast Georgia fit that bill.
 My heart is aflutter for the apples whose names have not been copyrighted.
 Arkansas Black, Winesap, Rome Beauty, Roxbury Russet, and Esopus Spitzenburg are all illustrious varietals that will join the long roster of extinct Southern apples unless we do one simple thing: buy them.
 Sadly, we have convinced a generation that love is cheap and always available on the supermarket shelf, with its little affixed stickers and small-print labels that whisper of faraway origins.
 These are commodities that have slowly pushed the local harvest to obscurity.
 I want to rekindle a romance.”
-Yeah, what he said.
+Yeah.
+Exactly what he said.

 Slow Cooker Apple Butter

 - Quick Glance

 - Makes 144 (2-tbsp) servings | 9 pints